CiscoDevNet/px-cloud-python-sdk/README.md

-CX Partner Portal APIs for the Partners - LA Release
+CX Partner Portal APIs for the Partners

 For more information, please visit [https://cisco.com](https://cisco.com)